upalic/starwars-app/README.md

 * Expandable table: Can make use of to expand each row and show other details of the table.
 * We can make the User experience much better with better layout and visuals.
 * The details keeps changing in the card until all data is fetched, so it is bit slow and needs improvment.
+* Handle error messages properly.

 ## Not implemented
 * I didnt focus on unit test cases right now but the ui kit components can be tested quite well as its quite simple.
 This is something we can focus later.

 ## Takeaway
 * To be honest, I enjoyed working on the code and spent a little over three to four hours because I always get excited by challenges.
-Within 4 hours I was able to build the basic workable form but I wanted to make the user experience a little better so I spent a little more time.
+Within 4 hours I was able to build some basic workable form but I spent a little more time to make the user experience better.
 * I could structure the project in my terms and properly work on it.
 * I know I can make the UI much better with time but i didnt want to complicate the UI and just keep it simple and sleek.
 * Kendo UI has some great documentation so it was quite a delight to work with it.
 Its possible to build good components with it.